zigbee-alliance/distributed-compliance-ledger/docs/running-node.md

 ## Components

-The delivery must consist of the following components:
+The latest release can be found at [DCL Releases](https://github.com/zigbee-alliance/distributed-compliance-ledger/releases).

+The following components will be needed:

-* Binary artifacts:
+* Binary artifacts (part of the release):
     * dcld: The binary used for running a node.
-    * dclcli: The binary that allow users to interact with pool ledger.
+    * dclcli: The binary that allow users to interact with the network of nodes.
+* The service configuration file `dcld.service`
+(either part of the release or [deployment](https://github.com/zigbee-alliance/distributed-compliance-ledger/deployment) folder).
 * Genesis transactions file: `genesis.json`
 * The list of alive peers: `persistent_peers.txt`.
 It has the following format: `<node id>@<node ip>,<node2 id>@<node2 ip>,...`.

-* The service configuration file `dcld.service`
+If you want to join an existing persistent network (such as Test Net), then look at the [Persistent Chains](../deployment/persistent_chains) folder for a list of available networks.
+Each subfolder there represents a `<chain-id>` and contains the genesis and persistent_peers files.

 ### Deployment steps

 1. Put `dcld` and `dclcli` binaries to `/usr/bin/` and configure permissions.

 2. Configure dclcli:
-    * `dclcli config chain-id dclchain`
+    * `dclcli config chain-id <chain-id>`
+      * Use `dcl-test-net-chain` if you want to connect to the persistent Test Net
     * `dclcli config output json` - Output format (text/json).
     * `dclcli config indent true` - Add indent to JSON response.
     * `dclcli config trust-node false` - Verify proofs for node responses.